CopernicaMarketingSoftware/Documentation/Mailerq/4.0/download-instructions.md

 ## Installing on Debian/Ubuntu based systems

-We have two repositories, one for newer Ubuntu and Debian versions (Ubuntu 12.04 and up, and Debian version 8 and higher), and a repository for Debian 6 and Debian 7.
+We have two repositories, one for newer Ubuntu and Debian versions (Ubuntu 12.04 and up, and Debian version 8 and higher), and a repository for the older Debian 6 and Debian 7 versions.

 <table>
     <tr>